jumolinas/tetrationcli/README.md

 ### From sources

-Download the sources from [Github](https://github.com/jumolinas/tetrationcli) extract and issue the following commands
+Download the sources from [Github](https://github.com/jumolinas/tetrationcli), extract and execute the following commands

 ```
 $ pip install -r requirements.txt